ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A715 CPU.
 This needs to be enabled for revision r0p0 of the CPU.
 It is fixed in r1p0.

+- ``ERRATA_A715_2285473``: This applies erratum 2285473 workaround to
+   Cortex-A715 CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r1p0.

 - ``ERRATA_A715_2292761``: This applies erratum 2292761 workaround to
    Cortex-A715 CPU.
 This needs to be enabled for revision r0p0 of the CPU.
 It is fixed in r1p0.